 Somewhere in your 501(c)(3) application you should have a detailed narrative of your proposed activities.
 An easy way to do this is to think of who, what, when, where, and why.
-If you answer these questions you should have a good framework, and you can just check if there is any important information missing about your activities.
+These are the best questions to ask yourself as a nonprofit organization, and they will help you check if there is any important information missing about your activities.

 Remember that the IRS will ask you if you have any money coming in from activities that don’t match your purpose.
 You will have to pay taxes on this income, so include as much information as you can!